-You should consider all these features before you buy, as there isn’t a perfect projector that is suitable for every room.
+You should consider all these features before you buy, as there isn’t a perfect projector suitable for every room.

-The projector you purchase will depend on your room and how you intend to use it.
+The projector you purchase will depend on your room and your intended use.

-Read on for more detail on each of these options.
+Read on for more details on each of these options.

 While there are several different ways of categorizing projectors, your first decision should be to decide on the correct throw type.

 The throw distance is an essential feature for a projector because it tells you how far away from the screen it should go.